French Penal Code of 1791: General presentation

-The principle of legality was a key pillar in the underlying philosophy of the 1791 Code.
+The principle of legality was a key philosophical foundation of the 1791 Code.
 This principle holds that no one may be convicted of a criminal offense unless a previously published legal text sets out in clear and precise wording the constituent elements of the offense and the penalty which applies to it.
 In the spirit of the 1789 Declaration of the Rights of Man and of the Citizen, Cesare, Marquis of Beccaria summarized the principles that were to be the foundation of the procedural system.
-In his words, "every citizen should know what punishment he should endure."
-This concept was revolutionary in 1791 and clearly departed from the arbitrary trials of the ancien régime.
-The Code of 1791 was straightforward in this respect; most definitions were clear, leaving little room to the interpretation of the judge.
+In his words, "Only laws can determine the penalties that correspond to offenses.
+This power can only be held by the legislator, who represents the whole of society united in the social contract."
+This was part of revolutionary ideology and set up against the 'arbitrary' or obscure, regionally differentiated systems of laws and punishments which had evolved under the ancien régime.
+The Code of 1791 was intended to be straightforward and 'clear', leaving little room for the interpretation of the judge.
+It was based on the belief that it is possible to assemble abstract legal norms that can be applied to the facts of a particular case in order to reach a single, definitive outcome.
+The goal was to make the judicial outcome 'predictable' given a particular situation.

 The adoption of the 1791 Code effectively repealed all previous criminal ordinances and royal edicts relating to criminal matters.
 The Code was an important influence on the Napoleonic Penal Code of 1810, which replaced it.

 Crimes and punishments under the Code

-Under the Penal Code of 1791, punishments were ranked in order of severity as follows:
+Under the Penal Code of 1791, punishments were ranked by order of severity as follows: